-The original resort of Courchevel has a rich history and planned during World War II and its strategic positioning made it an obvious option for resort development during post war era.
-Courchevel has a great significance on France as it was actually the first resort to be constructed to completion from scratch in the country.
+The original resort of Courchevel has a rich history and planned during World War II and its strategic positioning made it an obvious option for resort development during the post-war era.
+Courchevel has a great significance in France as it was the first resort to be constructed to completion from scratch in the country.
 Most of the other resorts in France are based around existing villages.

 The largest concentration of the most classic resorts all over the world is found in Tarentaise Valley.
 At Courchevel, visitors have an option of skiing in any of the various ski systems found here like Paradiski and the Espace Killy which includes Tignes and Val d’Isere.
 Plans had been put down for interlinking all the resorts and ski systems in Courchevel to create the world’s largest skiing area.
 However, the creation of Vanoise National Park brought an end to this vision.

 La Tania town is also included in Courchevel valley that was build to make competition facilities for competitive during the Winter Olympics of 1992 in Albertville.
 Nordic combined and ski jumping competitions were held at Le Praz.
-Courchevel 1850 hosted a ski jump during the Olympics at the snowfront but safety precautions led to its immediate removal.
-Courchevel enjoys world wide recognition for its great lift system that doesn’t have any queue even during the busiest times.
-The Daily Telegraph, a UK newspaper in 2008 named Courchevel as the Europe’s best ski resort for those who can afford.
+Courchevel 1850 hosted a ski jump during the Olympics at the snow front but safety precautions led to its immediate removal.
+Courchevel enjoys worldwide recognition for its great lift system that doesn’t have any queue even during the busiest times.
+The Daily Telegraph, a UK newspaper in 2008 named Courchevel as Europe’s best ski resort for those who can afford it.

-Courchevel underwent a rebranding in 2011/ 2012 season where all the 4 villages changed their names.
-France introduced a 2 star hotel ranking named the Palaces to imply highly prestigious hotels.
-This star rating is only given to the most luxurious, exclusive and prestigious hotels in France and there are less than eight hotels with this rating.
+Courchevel underwent a rebranding in the 2011/ 2012 season where all the 4 villages changed their names.
+France introduced a 2-star hotel ranking named the Palaces to imply highly prestigious hotels.
+This star rating is only given to the most luxurious, exclusive, and prestigious hotels in France and there are less than eight hotels with this rating.
 Courchevel boasts of being home to two of the eight hotels.